alphagov/whitehall/STYLEGUIDE.md

 ## Code style

-All code should be wrapped in a closure and should declare 'use strict'.
+All code should be wrapped in a closure and should declare `use strict`.
 The GOVUK namespace should be setup in each file to promote portability.

     (function() {
       "use strict";